Surigao City: Barangays

-Surigao City is politically subdivided into 54 barangays, 33 in the mainland and 21 in the islands.
+There are 33 barangas which located in the mainland and 21 barangays in the islands.
 Of the 36 coastal barangays, 15 are in the mainland and 20 are in the islands.
 The urban area covers 15 barangays or approximately 20% of the total land area.
 These include Taft, Washington, San Juan, Sabang, Canlanipa, Cagniog, Luna, Togbongon, Rizal, Lipata, Punta Bilar, Mabua and Ipil.

 The 21 island barangays are Alang-Alang, Alegria, Aurora, Baybay, Bilabid, Bitaugan, Buenavista, Cagutsan, Cantiasay, Catadman, Danawan, Libuac, Lisondra, Manjagao, Nonoc, San Jose, San Pedro, Sidlakan, Sugbay, Talisay, and Zaragoza.